Traditional Arts Apprenticeships

 Apprentices who demonstrate interest and competency in the traditional art form prior to the apprenticeship and show serious promise and long-term commitment to carrying the tradition forward.

-Both the master artist and the apprentice must be legal residents of Massachusetts at the time of application and for the full duration of the apprenticeship.
+Both the mentor artist and the apprentice must be legal residents of Massachusetts at the time of application and for the full duration of the apprenticeship.
 Mass Cultural Council defines “legal resident” as someone who meets the definition of a “full-year resident” as stated in the Massachusetts tax code.
 Visit the Mass Department of Revenue web site to learn more.

 Mass Cultural Council board members, staff, and their immediate family members are ineligible.